 During my playthrough I only encountered one bug where Star Lord got stuck but the game knew to respawn me and the whole process, while foolish on my part, was seamless.
 The variety of gameplay was also exciting.
 There’s the third-person action-adventure elements as you would expect, but also levels which require you to pilot the Milano in dogfighting scenarios, reminiscent of games like Rogue Squadron, that I wish there had been more of.
 Plenty of environmental puzzles to solve and lots of combat as well.
 The game never felt boring or repetitive because of this.
 The gameplay also provided a good level of challenge but never became frustrating.

 The development of characters are well implemented with the four team members gaining a special ability during story progression.
 As for Star Lord he gets additional progression in the form of the element guns.
 This is well executed, and each power becomes necessary for solving those environmental puzzles or during combat.
 One welcomed addition to gameplay was the idea of choices mattering.
 There are at least two cutscenes where your choices determine how difficult the last section of the story will be.
 It’s wonderful when you see your choices pay off later.
-Dialogue options continue to play an important part of the story throughout, and this is something Eidos Montréal have always done well.
-Often the player, as Star Lord, will need to decide how he will react to what’s going on around him and his teammates interacting with each other and the situation.
+Dialogue options continue to play an important part of the story.
+This is something Eidos Montréal have always done well.
+Often the player will need to decide how to react to what’s going on and the situation the team faces.

 Controls were logical and intuitive, and the game does a great job in teaching you as you progress or skill up without breaking the immersive story.
 Another great feature was the use of components to upgrade Star Lord’s skills and abilities.
 This was implemented by seeing Rocket at the workbench and even this became part of the story in a way.
 The attention to detail and the level of care made the entire experience very natural and never detracted from the game.

 As you would expect from a game of this type voice acting is so important.
-Every part is voice acted.
-Thankfully, every part is exceptionally voice acted and the cast did an amazing job embodying these characters, lifting them from the pages of the comics and giving them their own fresh breath of life.
+Every part is voice acted exceptionally voice acted.
+The cast did an amazing job embodying these characters, lifting them from the pages of the comics and giving them their own fresh breath of life.
 The cast really deliver.
 Jon McLaren may just be the greatest Star Lord of all time.

 The quality of the acting, the interaction between each other even in combat and the emotional range, made me believe they were these characters; drew me in and made me laugh, cry and cheer along with them.
 Even the most minor characters that showed up kept this quality.
 The game has so much humour between the characters with their constant familial bickering it must have been a fun day in the office if the cast got to record it together.
 The chemistry here is something special and so every moment, every interaction, is so rich in depth and quality that I never got that urge to skip or rush through anything.

-There are three cutscenes that stand out as moments of perfection and what really bring this game up to levels of ‘GOAT’ status.
-Star Lord and Drax talking on Knowhere about loss, Gamora talking to the team about belonging and self-hatred and Nikki talking about family and loss and heartbreak.
+There are three cutscenes that stand out as moments of perfection.
+Star Lord and Drax talking on Knowhere about loss.
+Gamora talking to the team about belonging and self-hatred.
+Nikki talking about family and loss and heartbreak.
 Find these scenes, watch them in full, get lost in them.
-You will really appreciate how every single element: story, music, art, and acting is combining to make moments of pure cinematic greatness.
+You will really appreciate how every single element: story, music, art, and acting is blends and makes pure cinematic greatness.
 This is more than a videogame.

 Guardians of the Galaxy has an impressive array of accessibility features to make this game available to so many people.
 There’s subtitles, language options (which include overheard dialogue), closed captions which have a ‘character name on’ option, the ability to change subtitle text size and decide how much background they have.
 Combat has a variety of movement and target-based options to tweak to an individual’s particular needs.

-There are four difficulty modes which can be further customised with options controlling the huddle, ability cooldown, outlining objects, compass system and so, so, so many more.
+There are four difficulty modes which can be further customised with options controlling the huddle, ability cooldowns and so many more.
 There is an understanding here that every gamer is different and wants and needs different things.
-What Eidos Montréal achieved here is a game accessible to so many people; and with a game based on a team who feels like they don’t belong or are ostracised, having such an inclusive game is just so wonderful.
+What Eidos Montréal achieved here is a game accessible to so many people; and with a game based on a team who feels like they don’t belong, having such an inclusive game is just so wonderful.
 It’s so Guardians of the Galaxy.